Tres leches cake: Balkan variation

 Trileće in Višegrad (Bosnia and Herzegovina).

-A variety of tres leches known as trileche, trileče or trileçe has become popular in Southeastern Europe, especially Albania and western Turkey.
-Its Albanian and Turkish varieties are referred to as trileçe.
-It is a caramel topped version of tres leches and it became popular in the Balkans and Turkey.
+A variation of tres leches known as trileche, trileče, trileće, or trileçe has become popular in Southeastern Europe, especially Albania and western Turkey.
+It is a caramel-topped version of tres leches, and it became popular in the Balkans and Turkey.
 One theory is that the popularity of Mexican soap operas in Albania led local chefs to reverse-engineer the dessert, which then spread to Turkey.
-Another theory is that that Renata Casadei, an Italian chef at Piazza in Tirana, introduced it to Albania after visiting a friend in the Dominican Republic.
-The Albanian version is sometimes made literally with three milks: cow, goat and water buffalo, though more commonly a mixture of cow's milk and cream is used.
-The Albanian variation trileçe usually has a caramel topping while the tres leches cake is topped with whipped cream and fruit.
+Another theory is that Renata Casadei, an Italian chef at Piazza in Tirana, introduced it to Albania after visiting a friend in the Dominican Republic.
+The Albanian version is sometimes made literally with three milks: cow, goat, and water buffalo, though more commonly a mixture of cow's milk and cream is used.
+The Albanian variation trileçe usually has a caramel topping, while the tres leches cake is topped with whipped cream and fruit.

 Ingredients

 Tres leches cake consists of a standard cake base that is soaked in three kinds of milk ("tres leches" in Spanish).
 The milks used are evaporated, condensed, and whole milks.
-This mixture is poured over the baked sponge, allowing the milks to be absorbed to make a dessert with an almost pudding-like consistency.
+This mixture is poured over the baked sponge, allowing the milk to be absorbed to make a dessert with an almost pudding-like consistency.
 The cake is then topped with whipped cream.
-It can also be adorned with strawberries, blueberries, fruit drizzle and cinnamon.
+It can also be adorned with strawberries, blueberries, fruit drizzle, and cinnamon.
 The cake base of a tres leches cake can be made from scratch or by using a store-bought mix.